 Gatlinburg, Tennessee has long been one of those places that people have written about in books and included in movie scripts.
 There is good reason for that – people have seen the beauty of the Smoky Mountains for what it is.
 This is a place where dreams come true, stress melts away, and nature abounds at every turn.
 You no longer have to satisfy yourself with only a book, as Gatlinburg is a real place.
 It is not fiction.
 It is right there waiting for you to visit in all its splendor.
 This guide will give you much of the information you need to plan a great trip to the Smokies.
-Along the way, we will also insert some fun bonus travel tips that will really get you in the spirit for the vacation adventure to come.
+Along the way, we will also insert some fun bonus travel tips that will get you in the spirit for the vacation adventure to come.

 We will begin our guide with a look at lodging opportunities that will provide you with some options sure to suit almost any budget.
 If you want to experience the great outdoors the way people did 100 years ago, we have some options to point out just for you.
 If you appreciate some modern amenities while on vacation, we have some options that will make you feel at home.
-We continue our guide by taking a look at some of the many places to see and activities to take part in throughout the region, along with some of the dining options that can help you plan in advance.
+We continue our guide by taking a look at some of the many places to see and activities to take part in throughout the region, along with some of the dining options that can help you plan.
 Rounding out the guide will be a complete packing checklist, a guide for organizing your Gatlinburg to-do list, and how to safely bring along your pets should you choose to do so.

 The first thing to consider when planning a trip to the Smoky Mountains is where you will stay.
 There is certainly a range of options out there for you, but we always feel it best to rent a cabin.
 While there are many great hotels available throughout the region, Gatlinburg cabins combine the best that nature has to offer, with every level of modern amenity that you may crave.
 Unless you have recently won the lottery, the chances are good that you are living within a budget as you plan this trip.
 We have scoured the area for you and are pleased to note that there are cabins out there to fit any budget.

 You will want to begin planning your trip by determining how much you are comfortable spending on your holiday.
 Some cabins are rustic and bring you back to the days of old.
-Those are obviously going to be much easier on the wallet than cabins in Gatlinburg that offer you many of the comforts of home.
+Those are going to be much easier on the wallet than cabins in Gatlinburg that offer you many of the comforts of home.
 As you explore, you will want to take advantage of our Diamond Deals to find the best rates on the type of cabin that you desire for you and your family.
 Just click on the link we provided and you will be taken to our site where you can find all of the latest promotions that we have in Gatlinburg.

 As you begin your search, consider the following list of cabin amenities that we have found to be plentifully available in Gatlinburg.
-Decide which of these are important, and that should help narrow down your search.
+Decide which of these is important, and that should help narrow down your search.
 Bonus Tip: Our Amenities Legend will help you determine which cabins have the features you are seeking.
 Just go to our Gatlinburg Cabins page to scroll through to see which cabins fit your needs.

 Close to Downtown – If you are more of a city person that likes to take occasional treks into nature, perhaps staying closer to the downtown area of Gatlinburg will appeal to you.
 You will be closer to many of the main dining venues and attractions.